 In 2010, the New Zealand Government made significant changes to the local governance of the Auckland region.
 This included establishing an Auckland Council and a regional transport authority, Auckland Transport.

 The Local Government (Auckland Council) Amendment Act 2010 sets out Auckland Transport’s purpose, functions and governance rules.

 Auckland Transport is a Controlled Organisation (CCO) of Auckland Council.
-Operating since November 2010, the new organisation combines the transport expertise and functions of eight local and regional councils and the Auckland Regional Transport Authority (ARTA).
+Operating since November 2010, the organisation combines the transport expertise and functions of eight local and regional councils and the Auckland Regional Transport Authority (ARTA).